Learn more about NextFab, our services, and the future of making.

 “I was always an artist growing up, I loved art.
-Something to do with that really followed me.
+Something to do with that followed me.
 I minored in art history because they didn’t have studio art [at McGill], but I wanted to keep that creative aspect going.
-On the side I ended up joining the TV production program.
+On the side, I ended up joining the TV production program.
 I was producing, it was for no credit, just a side thing and I loved it!
 Forming the team, deciding what to cover, driving to Vermont to cover the primaries, stuff like that,” Bryanne enthused.
-This experience of team building, development and management would later prove helpful with starting her own business.
+This experience of team building, development, and management would later prove helpful in starting her own business.

 While she anticipated a career in the medical field, after undergrad school she moved to New York and took a job at a luxury watch company in product development.
 That piqued her interest in technology and she then took a job with a tech start-up.
 In anticipation of a graduate degree from a medical school, she started to shadow doctors.
 After shadowing an eye doctor who ran his own practice, Bryanne realized that she was most intrigued by, and drawn to, the business side of the business.